-Badminton player Saina Nehwal to join BJP today, say reports
+Badminton player Saina Nehwal joins BJP along with her sister

+She praised Narendra Modi for helping develop sports in India ‘with initiatives like Khelo India’.

-Badminton star Saina Nehwal will join the Bharatiya Janata Party on Wednesday, ANI reported.
-She is likely to campaign for the party ahead of the Delhi Assembly elections on February 8.
+Badminton star Saina Nehwal and her sister Chandranshu Nehwal joined the Bharatiya Janata Party on Wednesday, ANI reported.
+BJP National Secretary Arun Singh welcomed the athlete in the party.
+She later met BJP President JP Nadda.

+“Today, I am joining a party that performs well for the country,” Nehwal said.
+“Modi Ji has done so much for sports in India with initiatives like Khelo India.
+Looking forward to work hard for the country and the people.”
+Nehwal is likely to campaign for the party ahead of the Delhi Assembly elections on February 8.

-Haryana-born Nehwal has won 24 international titles till now, NDTV reported.
+Haryana-born Nehwal has won 24 international titles till now.
 She was world No. 2 in 2009 and No.1 in 2015.
 She has won medals at both the Olympics and the Commonwealth Games over the years.

 Several sports persons had joined the BJP last year.
 Among them was former cricketer Gautam Gambhir, who won from his East Delhi constituency in the Lok Sabha elections.
 Hockey player Sandeep Singh won on a BJP ticket from the Pehowa constituency in Kurukshetra in the Haryana Assembly elections later in the year.